-“I’m down with that.”
-Isabel replied quickly.
-“But i’m starving.
-Let’s get this over with and grab something to eat.”
+“I’m down with that,” Isabel replied quickly.
+“But I’m starving.
+So let’s get this over with and grab something to eat.”

 Everyone else agreed with Isabel.
-They walked out the Ice and phoenix store and waited patiently outside for his sister to arrive.
+So they walked out of the Ice and phoenix store and waited patiently outside for his sister to arrive.

-“I didn’t know you have a sister.”
-Jack asked.
-“I thought you were the only child.”
+“I didn’t know you have a sister,” Jack asked.
+“I thought you were an only child.”

 “I did.”
-Eve chimed in coming next to him on the other side.
-“I haven’t met her yet so I don’t know much about her.
-From what I know she seemed pretty nice.
+Eve chimed in, coming next to him on the other side.
+“I haven’t met her yet, so I don’t know much about her.
+But, from what I know, she seemed pretty nice.
 She agreed to let my cat Tempest stay at the apartment.
 I even got to check it out.
 The place looked pretty nice and clean.”

 “Actually, it’s my apartment.
 I only asked to make sure she didn’t mind the extra company,” said Kiyro.
-He felt like he was in-between two large force of opposing force.
+He felt like he was in between two large opposing forces.